javiyt/tweetgram/README.md

 TWITTER_BEARER_TOKEN=hIlQI351HEPT6xbA4xHnYRfgOsF8jqcPT5m6Ec0VeCXtUyOY9Mzy6uFYevH%4ys86GL3KfO1ZRBwichZOlGDYyZ52Ht2BXh2WgUFvywJKbRq9lMH
 TWITTER_ACCESS_TOKEN=123456789-0xW7uNw2mEykTVTTKHS32y3oIXHab5hSh7POa0Wf
 TWITTER_ACCESS_SECRET=BWa9T8hkEEj5yCutPwJTs7Vk4f1wfj690Dq3UGCyf9YQB
+ENV=TEST
+LOG_FILE=/var/log/tweetgram.log
 ```
+Env file variables are self-explanatory

-Check env.test file, you only need there all the variables that should be override in order to run a test instance of
+Check env.test file, you only need there all the variables that should be overridden in order to run a test instance of
 the bot.
-Take into account env.test file is not needed to run the test case they set up the appropiate variables to run
+Take into account env.test file is not needed to run the test case they set up the appropriate variables to run
 them.
 Remove all not needed variables from env.test file

 ### Running a local instance of the bot